forderud/WindowsClientAuth/TpmIdentifier/README.md

 PowerShell sample: `(Get-TpmEndorsementKeyInfo -Hash "Sha256").PublicKeyHash` (require admin privileges).

-The C++ `TpmIdentifier` project in this folder demonstrates how to compute the SHA-256 hash `EKpub` without admin privileges.
+The C++ `TpmIdentifier` project in this folder demonstrates how to compute the SHA-256 hash of `EKpub` without admin privileges.
 It also demonstrates how to compute the CRC-32 checksum of `EKpub` if a more compact 32bit machine identifier is needed.